johndoe31415/cyberblades/README.md

 would be important to export.
 It is perfectly documented, easily understood, just a total pleasure to work with.

-This is where pibeatsaber comes in: It builds a historian application that connects to BeatSaber/HttpStatus.
-Via a simple UI (this is tbd) you can select multiple people (this is not something that is yet implemented in BeatSaber and it's kindof annoying, because we usually have multiple people playing and don't want to sign out/sign in every time).
+This is where CyberBlades comes in: It is a historian application that connects to BeatSaber/HttpStatus.
+Via a simple UI (this currently is emulated via SDL for development and against libcairo/framebuffer) you can select multiple people (this is not something that is yet implemented in BeatSaber and it's kindof annoying, because we usually have multiple people playing and don't want to sign out/sign in every time).

 The historian then essentially (for now) records all raw event data that HttpStatus provides and writes them to files.